 Our Chief Instructor

 Our Chief Instructor is Sensei Kenichi Haramoto, founder of the JKA of California, which is part of the Japan Karate Association (JKA) and

 JKA/WF America.
 Sensei Haramoto is a 7th Dan (seventh degree black belt) and a certified JKA instructor.
 Sensei Haramoto established the JKA of California,

 headquartered in the San Francisco Bay Area in the 1970s.
 He served as the Chief Instructor of the JKA of Stanford and taught karate at Stanford University and at other venues in the Bay Area

-for over twenty years.
+for over thirty years.
 Several of Sensei Haramoto's former students continue to teach his way at three dojos in the Bay Area:

-JKA of USF (University of San Francisco) (Mervyn Dixon),
+JKA of USF (University of San Francisco) (Mark Morodomi), JKA of California at San Francisco (UCSF Mission Bay) (Mervyn Dixon),

 JKA of Stanford ( Bryan Choo and Hacene Bouadi) and JKA of Oracle (Raffi Manoukian).
-Ishigaki Sempai, who trained at the same dojo as Sensei Haramoto in Japan, also teaches at the Stanford University dojo.
+Additionally, Sempai Takao Ishigaki, who trained at the same dojo as Sensei Haramoto in Japan, teaches at the Stanford University dojo.

 The Kick of Karate

 GW Karate club kicks it up a notch